Booster Seat Safety

 - Shoulder and lap belts should always lie flat, never twisted.

-Kids should be able to remain in this position throughout the entire trip.
+- They can comfortably stay in this position for the whole ride.
 This usually happens when a child reaches a height of 4 feet 9 inches (about 150 centimeters) and is between 8 and 12 years old.

-Remember, the shoulder strap of the seatbelt should never be fastened behind a child's back or under his or her arm.
-And you should never buckle two kids (or an adult and a child) under one seatbelt — a crash could cause their heads to collide.
+Never fasten the shoulder strap of the seatbelt behind a child's back or under their arm.
+And never buckle two kids (or an adult and a child) under one seatbelt.
+Their heads could collide in a car crash.

-Air bags were designed with adults in mind: They must open with great force (up to 200 miles per hour) to protect an average-sized, 165-pound (75-kilogram) male from injury.
-While this force is appropriate for adults and bigger kids, it can be dangerous for small kids, possibly resulting in head and neck injuries.
+Air bags were designed with adults in mind.
+They must open with great force (up to 200 miles per hour) to protect an average-sized, 165-pound (75-kilogram) male from injury.
+While this force is OK for adults and bigger kids, it can be dangerous for small kids, possibly leading to head and neck injuries.

 Protect kids from air-bag injury by following these rules:

-- Booster seats should be placed in the back seat.
-If you have no choice and must place it in the front (that is, if your car is a two-seater), push the passenger seat as far back as it will go.
+- Booster seats should go in the back seat.
+If you have no choice and must place it in the front (if your car is a two-seater), push the passenger seat as far back as it will go.

-- A law passed in 1995 allows car manufacturers to install a manual cut-off switch that temporarily disables a passenger-side air bag.
-As recommended by National Highway Traffic Safety Administration, if you must place a child in a booster seat in the front seat and your car has this cut-off switch, disable the air bag for the duration of the ride.
+- A law allows car makers to install a manual cut-off switch that temporarily disables a passenger-side air bag.
+As recommended by National Highway Traffic Safety Administration, if you must place a child in a booster seat in the front seat and your car has this cut-off switch, use it to disable the air bag for the entire ride.
 Be sure to switch the air bag back on when you remove the booster seat.